Dvin (ancient city): Name

-Ancient Armenian literary sources almost always give the name of the ancient city of Dvin as Dowin, although Dwin or Duin were eventually widespread.
-Later authors favored the Dvin appellation, which is the most common form given in scholarly literature.
-The word was thought by Moses of Khorene of Middle Iranian origin, meaning hill, which was followed up in modern scholarly literature, but actually derives from a misunderstanding of Faustus of Byzantium.
+The earliest Armenian authors almost always give the name of the city as Duin (Դուին), while later authors such as Samuel of Ani spell it Dvin (Դվին), which is the form commonly used in scholarly literature.
+The early medieval Armenian historian Movses Khorenatsi explains the name of Dvin as coming from a (Middle) Persian word (*duwīn) meaning 'hill'.
+In the 5th-century Armenian history attributed to Faustus of Byzantium, the site is called "the hill [blur] in the plain of the Mecamōr called Duin" without reference to the meaning of the name.
+According to Erich Kettenhofen, Khorenatsi's explanation of the name resulted from an incorrect interpretation of the aforementioned passage in Faustus's history.
+Marie-Louise Chaumont writes that Khorenatsi's etymology became more accepted after Vladimir Minorsky pointed out the use of the word dovīn to mean 'hill' in Persian place names.

 History

 The ancient city of Dvin was built by Khosrov III Kotak in 335 on a site of an ancient settlement and fortress from the 3rd millennium BC.
 Since then, the city had been used as the primary residence of the Armenian Kings of the Arsacid dynasty.
 Dvin boasted a population of about 100,000 citizens in various professions, including arts and crafts, trade, fishing, etc.

 After the fall of the Armenian Kingdom in 428, Dvin became the residence of Sassanid appointed marzpans (governors), Byzantine kouropalates and later Umayyad- and Abbasid-appointed ostikans (governors).
 Under Arsacid rule, Dvin prospered as one of the most populous and wealthiest cities east of Constantinople.
-Its prosperity continued even after the partition of Armenia between Romans and Sassanid Persians, when it became the provincial capital of Persian Armenia, and eventually it became a target during the height of the Early Muslim conquests.
+Its prosperity continued even after the partition of Armenia between Romans and Sasanids, when it became the provincial capital of Persian Armenia, and eventually it became a target during the height of the Early Muslim conquests.
+The palace at Dvin contained a Zoroastrian fire-temple.
 According to Sebeos and Catholicos John V the Historian, Dvin was captured by the Arabs in 640 during the reign of Constans II and Catholicos Ezra.
 During the Arab conquest of Armenia, Dvin was captured and pillaged in 640, in the first raids.
 On January 6, 642 the Arabs stormed and took the city, with many deaths.
 Dvin became the center of the Muslim province of Arminiya, the Arabs called the city Dabil.

 Although Armenia was a battleground between Arabs and Byzantine forces for the next two centuries, in the 9th century it still flourished.
 Frequent earthquakes and continued warfare led to the decline of the city from the beginning of the 10th century.
 During a major earthquake in 893, the city was destroyed, along with most of its 70,000 inhabitants.